 In 1992 I was introduced to the late Ken Nelson, a nationally respected numerologist and handwriting analyst from Milwaukee.
 Thanks to his guidance and mentorship, I learned how to build numerology charts and do in-depth analysis for clients.
 Numerology became a critical tool for me, and I've used it to help many people understand themselves and their loved ones better, and also to assist people in their planning.

 Then in 1996, I purchased my very first tarot deck, and I started doing readings for myself and my friends.
 Although I was initially startled (and a little frightened) by it's accuracy, I found I couldn't put my deck down for long.
 In 2000, I stepped into the world of doing professional readings, thanks to the generous and talented Deborah Lighthart (http://www.thehealingcommunity.org/p/deborah-lighthart.html).
 Through her, I was able to dabble a bit in the realm of professional readings, reading for corporate clients at their businesses events, which were held at places such as the Hilton Milwaukee Downtown and the Milwaukee Zoo, as well as smaller private parties.
-I also had a number of regular phone clients.
+I also performed a number of phone readings.

 Years later, I moved to the Appleton area, and I chose to return to a more conventional, corporate work environment.
-Although I kept doing readings for friends and referrals, I dismissed my dabbling with professional readings as over.
+Although I kept doing readings for friends and the occasional referral, I dismissed my dabbling with professional readings as over.
 Truth be told, I was just scared.
-Then, one day, I screwed my courage to the sticking place and stepped back into the arena yet again.
-I left the corporate world, and performed readings at a local bookstore for four years.
+Then, one day, I screwed my courage to the sticking place and stepped back into the arena.
+I left the corporate world behind for good, and performed readings at a local bookstore for four years.
 The next chapter has brought me into the world of formally establishing my own business, and being my own boss.
 Huge thanks to the phenomenal Theresa Reed (aka The Tarot Lady http://thetarotlady.com/) for relentlessly pushing me and cheering me on to take this step!